pccadaptiveinstrumentsteam/PCC-Adaptive-Instruments-Project/README.md

 While blaring fixed glissando may become tiring to the developer's ears, what we may percieve as annoying may be an incredibly liberating experience akin to renowned artists releasing anger and trauma through noise music performance.
 This may or may not need "fixing" to suit our taste.

+Applying machine learning to the interpretation of sensor results and selection of notes holds possibilities for interfaces that literally adapt to the performer through interaction.
+Making the musical response dynamic over time can replace the variation sometimes lost through adaptations like forced scales.